 I'm going to split it by all the exclamation points and assign it to a variable name, "list".
 I'm going to run "len" on that list and now I have one huge string within that list.
 I'm going to assign it to a variable name "string".

 Now, suppose I want to go word by word.
 I'm going to split "string" again and leave it blank.
-Now, I have a bunch of words.
+Now, I have many words.
 I'm going to call it "words".

 Maybe I want to count how many times they use the word "there".
 I could convert it to lowercase and create a counter.
 I'm going to set it to 0 and loop through "words".
 If I find the word "there", I'm going to update the counter.